Cosmetic / Laser

 Laser Wart Removal

 Warts are benign growths that can occur anywhere on the body.
 Rough to the touch, they are extremely common and are caused by the human papilloma virus or HPV.
 Warts generally regress of their own accord, although they are not in a hurry to disappear and can hang around the skin for a couple of months or longer.
-And so there are a number of treatments available for those people who want to speed up the eradication process.
+There are a number of treatments available for those people who want to speed up the eradication process.

 Patients often consider zapping a wart with a laser beam when all other treatments have failed, or if the warts are large and widespread.
 First, the wart area is debrided to allow the laser to reach the wart root and kill the virus.
-An intense beam of light is focused on the wart to burn and destroy it.[youtube url=”http://www.youtube.com/watch?v=eIFBsOMXLcU” width=”900px” height=”480px” fs=”1″ hd=”1″]
+An intense beam of light is then focused on the wart to burn and destroy it.[youtube url=”http://www.youtube.com/watch?v=eIFBsOMXLcU” width=”900px” height=”480px” fs=”1″ hd=”1″]

 Pain – Laser Therapy